 Conducting a significant amount of research and development is central to our business model.
 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development primarily due to the increased size and duration of late-stage clinical trials.
-Subject to the availability of requisite financing, we plan to increase our research and development expenses for ongoing clinical programs for the foreseeable future as we seek to continue multiple clinical trials for our product candidates, including to potentially advance INOpulse for PH-ILD, and seek to identify additional early-stage product candidates.
+Subject to the availability of requisite financing, we plan to increase our research and development expenses for ongoing clinical programs for the foreseeable future as we seek to continue multiple clinical trials for our product candidates, including Phase 3 trial for PH-ILD, potentially advance INOpulse for PH-COPD, and seek to identify additional early-stage product candidates.